librekit/firezone/README.md

+## Firezone for Doprax
-# Complete installation of Firezone VPN system
+Complete installation of Firezone VPN system